LSSTDESC/CFHTLS-Reprocess/README.md

 # CFHTLS-Reprocess
-DESC Reprocessing of the CFHT Legacy Survey data with the DM Stack
+DESC Task Force for Reprocessing of the CFHT +DLS + SuprimeCam data with the DM Stack

 Currently this repository contains :
 - an issue tracker for the reprocessing work including labels and milestones